-I. Annual financial statements and related documents
+L Annual financial statements and related documents

-Section "Financial Report" for the financial years 2022 and 2023 of Zürcher Kantonalbank which is incorporated by reference into this Registration Document (see section "Incorporation by reference" below) contains, among other things, the consolidated annual financial statements of Zürcher Kantonalbank audited by the competent
+Section "Financial Report" for the financial years 2023 and 2024 of ZKB which is incorporated by reference into this Registration Document (see section "Incorporation by reference" below) contains, among other things, the consolidated annual financial statements of ZKB audited by the competent auditors, including the auditors report.
+In addition, the "Financial Report" contains the statutory financial statements of ZKB (parent company) including the corresponding auditor's report.

-The consolidated financial statements of Zürcher Kantonalbank comprise the financial statements of Zürcher Kantonalbank and its direct and indirect subsidiaries in which Zürcher Kantonalbank holds more than 50 per cent of the voting capital or which are otherwise controlled by Zürcher Kantonalbank.
+The consolidated financial statements of ZKB comprise the financial statements of ZKB and its direct and indirect subsidiaries in which ZKB holds more than 50 per cent of the voting capital or which are otherwise controlled by ZKB.
 The presentation of the consolidated financial statements is based on the economic approach.
 The statutory financial statements of the group companies are based on uniform accounting standards applicable throughout the group.